syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ### nodeTemplate

-The nodeTemplate function is provided for the purpose of customizing nodes.It will be called for each node on node iniitialization.
+The nodeTemplate function is provided for the purpose of customizing nodes.It will be called for each node on node initialization.
 In this function, we can customize the node style and its properties and can bind the custom JSON with node.

 {% highlight javascript %}